TriLoo/ImageProcessing/README.md

 3. ./shearlet_matlab : the shearlet implemented based on matlab

-	the invert shearlet hasn't been completed.
+	The shearlet tool can recur the coefficient matrix obtained by shearlet transform.